r-pufky/ansible_collection_srv/docs/dev/docstrings/variables.md

 ### Docstring: `Comment`
-Inline comments are **not** a sentence and do not required a period or capital to start.
+Inline comments are **not** a sentence and do not required a period or capital to start (but are preferred).
 Full line comments which are statements do.
 ``` yaml
 # Full line statement comment with period.